 Community & charitable giving:

-Beyond good wages, they support mostly female workers with opportunities to learn literacy, parenting, and computer skills, and more.
+Beyond good wages, they support mostly female workers with opportunities to learn literacy, parenting, computer skills, and more.

 These training courses provided the catalyst for one embroiderer to organize a 200-women protest demanding access to water.